Kotlin/kotlinx.serialization/docs/formats.md

 #### Tagging `CborElement`s

 Every CborElement—whether it is used as a property, a value inside a collection, or even a complex key inside a map (which is perfectly legal in CBOR)—supports tags.
-Tags can be specified by passing them s varargs parameters upon CborElement creation.
+Tags can be specified by passing them as vararg parameters upon CborElement creation.

+When encoding raw [CborElement] instances, the usual tag configuration switches still apply.
+Tags on a root element, on an array item, or on a map value are encoded only when `encodeValueTags` is enabled.
+Tags on a map key are encoded only when `encodeKeyTags` is enabled.
+Decoding a [CborElement] always preserves tags present in the input.

+Tag and label annotations describe properties of serializable classes, while [CborElement] already models CBOR data directly.
+For that reason, `@KeyTags`, `@ValueTags`, and `@CborLabel` cannot be applied to [CborElement]-typed properties.
+Put value tags on the `CborElement.tags` array directly, and model tagged or numeric keys as [CborMap] keys such as `CborString("key", 42u)` or `CborInteger(1)`.
-For example, take following structure (represented in diagnostic notation):
+For example, take the following structure (represented in diagnostic notation):

 <!--- TEST -->